How to bring some seasonal magic to your expat posting in Abu Dhabi

 Inside the “Waitrose Mall” on Reem Island there will be several days of festive fun including choir singers, gingerbread and cupcake-making activities and rumour has it the big man himself will be making an appearance though no confirmed times yet.

-Winter Carnival – back for its second year, you will find this large outdoor event held at Gateway Park South.
+Winter Carnival – You will find this large outdoor event held at Gateway Park South.
 Starts at 2pm daily and they will have a tree lighting ceremony every night at 7pm, followed by fireworks at 9pm.
-Running from 11 December to 15 December 2019.

 ADULT CHRISTMAS EVENTS IN ABU DHABI